 16. Relax in the Thermal Baths

-17. Eat Your Way Across Town
+17. Eat Your Way Around the City

-There’s an abundance of delicious local food here, but that’s not all that the town is cooking up.
+There’s an abundance of delicious local food here, but that’s not all that the city is cooking up.
 You’ll also find plenty of awesome fusion restaurants as well as international cuisine to please the city’s large expat population.

+Don’t miss the fun things to do in Puerto Vallarta, the exciting things to do in Mexico City, and the colonial town of San Cristobal de las Casas.
 If you’re heading to the coast, check out the awesome things to do in Cabo San Lucas, the relaxing things to do in Isla Mujeres, the crazy partying and other fun things to do in Cancun, the epic ruins and things to do in Tulum, and of course the stunning beaches and other things to do in Playa del Carmen.
 Mexico really has something for everyone.

 18. Visit a Local Market

 The Ignacio Ramírez market is a great place to pick up some fresh produce, grab a cheap lunch, or purchase some local handicrafts to take home.

 19. Drinks With a View

 After a big day of exploring all that San Miguel de Allende has to offer, the best way to wind down is with cocktails and a view at one of the city’s many rooftop bars.

 20. Fly High in a Hot Air Balloon

-So you’ve already hiked up to the mirador and enjoyed some rooftop drinks.
-If you’re looking for an even better view and one of the coolest things to do in San Miguel de Allende, why not go for a hot air balloon ride?
+So you’ve already hiked up to the mirador and enjoyed some rooftop drinks, but if you’re looking for an even better view and one of the coolest things to do in San Miguel de Allende, why not go for a hot air balloon ride?

-21. Party it Up in a Dive Bar
+21. Party It Up in a Dive Bar

 Fancy wine and cocktail joints are great and all, but you’ve got to hit an old-fashioned dive bar once in a while!
 If you’re looking for an unpretentious place with cheap drinks and good conversation, head to the rowdy La Cucaracha (The Cockroach).